PowerCodersOrg/powercoders.org/site/content/city/career-day-zurich.md

 text: >-
   Are you an IT company or do you have an IT department in the Deutschschweiz? \

-  We are looking for companies who would be willing in potentially offering an internship for our Powercoders graduates from July/August 2020 on. \
+  We are looking for companies who would be willing in potentially offering internships for our Powercoders graduates from July/August 2020 on. \

   \